Fadiga de alarmes em hospitais

 Closed-loop confirmation creates a full audit trail for quality review.

-HosTalky's HIPAA-compliant messaging infrastructure supports closed-loop alert confirmation and group notification capabilities, allowing nursing teams to acknowledge, route, and document alarm responses within the same communication environment they use for clinical handoffs and care coordination.
+HosTalky's HIPAA-compliant messaging infrastructure supports closed-loop alert confirmation and group notification capabilities, allowing nursing teams to acknowledge, route, and document alarm responses within the same environment they use for clinical handoffs and care coordination.
+A PubMed systematic review on ICU IT solutions confirms that smartphone-integrated structured communication approaches reduce alarm outcomes when combined with threshold and process interventions.

 How Closed-Loop Alert Confirmation Works